Journal

 Mapped funds transfer of $100 from Art to Brittany

-This chart shows a typical transfer of $100 from Art to Brittany.
+This example shows Art transferring $100 to Brittany.
 In this case, the transaction amount is debited (deducted) from Art’s Wallet (who’s initiating the transfer) and credited (added) to Brittany’s Wallet (who’s the receiver).

-Note that this logic can be used for any in-app transfer—we just have to designate which wallet is the sender vs receiver in each case.
-All wallets are represented as credit normal accounts.
+Note that this logic can be used for any in-app transfer—we just have to designate which wallet is initiating and which is receiving in each case.
+As marked in our COA above, User Wallets are credit normal accounts.
 If Brittany was sending money to Art, then Brittany’s balance would be debited (decrease), and Art’s balance would be credited (increase).

 Art's Deposit